dlops-io/data-labeling/README_sav.md

 ```

 ## Prepare Dataset
-In this step we will assume we have already collected some data for the cheese app.
-The images are of various cheeses belonging to either `brie`, `gouda`, `gruyere`, `parmigiano` type.
+In this step we will assume we have already collected some data for the mushroom app.
+The images are of various mushrooms belonging to either `amanita`, `crimini`, or `oyster` type.
 None of the images are labeled and our task here is to use label studio to manage labeling of images.

 ### Download data
-- Download the unlabeled data from [here](https://github.com/dlops-io/datasets/releases/download/v3.0/cheeses_unlabeled.zip)
+- Download the unlabeled data from [here](https://github.com/dlops-io/datasets/releases/download/v3.0/mushrooms_unlabeled.zip)
 - Extract the zip file

 ### Create GCS Bucket
 - Go to `https://console.cloud.google.com/storage/browser`
-- Create a bucket `cheese-app-data-demo` (REPLACE WITH YOUR BUCKET NAME)
+- Create a bucket `mushroom-app-data-demo` (REPLACE WITH YOUR BUCKET NAME)
-- Create a folder `cheeses_unlabeled` inside the bucket
+- Create a folder `mushrooms_unlabeled` inside the bucket
-- Create a folder `cheeses_labeled` inside the bucket
+- Create a folder `mushrooms_labeled` inside the bucket

 ### Upload data to Bucket
-- Upload the images from your local folder into the folder `cheeses_unlabeled` inside the bucket
+- Upload the images from your local folder into the folder `mushrooms_unlabeled` inside the bucket

 ## Run Label Studio Container